Xethrus/Keep-Typing/On going game-plan.md

 2: Vector of Words
       I use class Word to store chars of the "Word" then I just have a vector of words.
 Similar to the idea above but less complicated.

+            2.1: This is still the most promising idea; I am worried about the functionality of the visual system.
+I think the point is that I will be drawing each word and then editing the drawings of those words to show correct or incorrect typing.
+It is important that I make the user type the letter correct before continuing.
+This means making them have to delete what is typed and retype the failed char.